A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/What-is-a-tag---c7ec.md

 </html>
 ```

 And here is a way of viewing it as "boxes".
+When you write a tag like `<html>` it opens a box and everything that comes after, until we get to the closing tag `</html>` is inside that box.
+That works for all the tags, so we have a serie of boxes inside boxes.

 ![](.guides/img/iframe1.png)